tradle/why-hypercore/FAQ.md

 Distributed apps need these and therefore apps using hypercore become simpler to write.

 Need help with this:
-How would one implement in Hypercore forwarding a message with a large video from one chat to another (both in one-on-one and a group chat).
+How would one implement in Hypercore forwarding a message with a large video from one chat to another (both in a one-on-one and a group chat).

 ### What is offline-first local-first software?